Aggregative games with bilevel structures: Distributed algorithms and convergence analysis: Distributed methods involving second order gradient information

-Note that each player $i$ updates its action only using local action information received from its neighbors, its own action set $\Omega_i$, and the information associated with a local bifunction $g_i$ in the inner level and its own cost function $J_{i}$ in the outer level.
+To handle problem (\ref{a2}), now we propose the SOGD algorithm, see Algorithm 1 for details.
+Note that by running Algorithm 1, each player $i$ updates its action only using local action information received from its neighbors, its own action set $\Omega_i$, and the information associated with a local function $g_i$ in the inner level and its own cost function $J_{i}$ in the outer level.
 Thus, Algorithm 1 is distributed. \begin{remark} In Algorithm 1, the design of dynamics (\ref{s1}) is motivated by the primal-dual algorithms in \cite{Feijer}-\cite{Hamedani}.
-The design of dynamics (\ref{s2}) is motivated by distributed average tracking algorithm \cite{Qu, Pu}, as well as the consensus algorithms \cite{Olfati, Ren}.
-Different from \cite{Feijer}-\cite{Hamedani} where the static optimization problems are studied, both the problems (\ref{-a2}) and (\ref{a5003}) are dynamical optimization problems due to the influences of the actions $x_{i,t}$ and $y_{i, t}$, $i\in\mathcal{V}$.
-So the convergence of (\ref{s1}), (\ref{s2}) and (\ref{s3}) relies on the actions $x_{i,t}$, $i\in\mathcal{V}$ of the players.
-If the value of $x_{i,t}$ changes fast, then (\ref{s1}), (\ref{s2}) and (\ref{s3}) could not converge.
+The design of dynamics (\ref{s2}) is motivated by the distributed average tracking algorithm \cite{Qu, Pu}, as well as the consensus algorithms \cite{Olfati, Ren}.
+Different from the distributed algorithms for minimizing the objective function only with single argument \cite{Feijer}-\cite{Hamedani}, here we need to deal with the functions with two arguments which are inseparable.
+The convergence of (\ref{s1}) relies on the actions $x_{i,t}$, $i\in\mathcal{V}$ of the players.
+If the value of $x_{i,t}$ changes fast, then (\ref{s1}) could not converge.
 To reduce the fluctuation of $x_{i,t}$, the projected gradient strategy involving the Krasnoselskii-Mann iterative strategy is proposed in (\ref{s4}). \end{remark}